Bubbakoo's Burritos opens in Egg Harbor Township

-Bubbakoo's Burritos, a fast-casual, Mexican-fusion chain, has opened a new location at 6801 Black Horse Pike, according to a company news release issued Monday.
+Bubbakoo's Burritos, a fast-casual, Mexican-fusion chain, has opened a new location at 6801 Black Horse Pike, in the Walmart shopping plaza, according to a news release issued Monday.

-The new Egg Harbor Township location joins the 71 other location that the company has across 10 states.
+The Egg Harbor Township location joins 71 other locations the company has across 10 states.

 “This is an exciting week for us, with Cinco de Mayo and the opening of our newest location in Atlantic County,” Hart said.

-Bubbakoo's Burritos, which has its flagship store in Point Pleasant, emphasized that it was dedicated to helping the community.
+Bubbakoo's Burritos, which has its flagship store in Point Pleasant, Ocean County, says it is dedicated to helping the community.
 The company launched a Read it to Eat it program in 2019, working with schools to promote reading among local students.
-The initiative now works with over 500 teachers and 120,000 students.
-The company said that it also works to help fundraise local community organizations and donated a share of its sales on March 29 to the Leukemia & Lymphoma Society.
+The initiative now works with more than 500 teachers and 120,000 students.
+The company said it also works to help fundraise for local community organizations and donated a share of its sales March 29 to the Leukemia & Lymphoma Society.

 People are also reading…

 The expansion in Atlantic County is a sign of more planned growth.
-The news release said that there are over 100 more store locations “in the pipeline” and the company still anticipates opening several more stores before the end of the first half of 2022.
+The release said there are more than 100 store locations “in the pipeline,” and the company anticipates opening several more stores before the end of the first half of 2022.

 Contact Chris Doyle